 Once you’ve successfully completed this programme you’ll receive the Level 4 qualification: New Zealand Certificate in Construction Related Trades (Supervisor).

 From here you'll be able to work in supervisory roles in residential or commercial construction.

-As a graduate of this certificate, you may wish to undertake further study including the New Zealand Certificate in Construction Related Trades (Main Contract Supervision) (Level 5) or diploma or degree level qualifications in the field of Management, Quantity Surveying, Architectural Technology, or any other building and construction related fields.
+As a graduate of this certificate, you may wish to undertake further study including the New Zealand Certificate in Construction Related Trades (Main Contract Supervision) (Level 5) or diploma or degree level qualifications in the field of Construction Management, Quantity Surveying, Architectural Technology, or any other building and construction related fields.

 For this programme, you will need the following: